Helen Reddy, Still Every ’Woman,’ Comes to Ptown

 But after countless performances of her multiple hits, Reddy grew tired of singing the hits that have placed her in the history books and retired in 2002.
 But a decade was as long as the singer could stay away from her first of singing on the stage.

-After returning to performing in early summer this year, I had an opportunity to speak with the woman who owned the 70s pop charts prior to a performance gig in San Francisco unveiling the reason for her retreat from singing, the reason for her return to performing, her thoughts on her history-making career, why her feminist anthem resonates with gay men, and the terms she has set for her return.
+After returning to performing last summer, I had an opportunity to speak with the woman who owned the 70s pop charts in which she reveals the reason for her retreat from singing, why she’s returned to performing, her thoughts on her history-making career and why her feminist anthem resonates with gay men.

 Out of retirement